NicoloMoretti/barracks/docs/scripting-guide.md

 search-local-total, search-local-last, search-remote-total, search-remote-last

 You will always find them updated after a search (but not after manually modifying lists yourself), removing the command '(up-get-search-state)'.
-If you wish to save a previous search state value before a new serach, copy the value of the search state you want into a support variable.
+If you wish to save a previous search state value before a new search, copy the value of the search state you want into a support variable.

 ## AIs communicating together